denniemok/battleasya-utility/README.md

 <hr>

 ### Introduction
-This simple extension introduces several common utilities for use on BattleAsya.
-Since the extension was initially made for exclusive use on BattleAsya, most of the messages and parameters were hard-coded (i.e., non-configurable).<p>
+This simple extension introduces several common utilities for exclusive use on BattleAsya.
+Most of the messages and parameters were hard-coded (i.e., non-configurable).<p>

 BattleAsya has been using this extension on all its server instances ever since 2021.
-Until today, the functions it offers still provides a list of useful in-service utilities for BattleAsya's daily operations. <p>
+Until today, the extension still provides a list of useful in-service utilities to back up BattleAsya's daily operations. <p>

 <hr>

 ### Components
-- General Broadcasters <br>
+- General Broadcasters
-(Anti-Cheat Broadcast, Big Broadcast, Name Broadcast, Staff Broadcast, Title Broadcast)
 - Staff Chat Simplified
 - Ping Extension to EssentialsX
 - Remind Extension to Litebans